 Medical Malpractice in New York

 Medical malpractice laws, which vary by state, can be confusing.
-Your attorney will help guide you through the cases, but it also helps to have a basic understanding so you can make the right decisions.
+Your attorney will help guide you through the cases, but it also helps to have a basic understanding to make the right decisions.
 For instance, did you know there is a time limit on when you can file?

-In New York, you have two-and-a-half years from when you realized negligence occurred to file a malpractice lawsuit.
+In New York, you have two-and-a-half years from when you realized negligence occurred to file a lawsuit.

-The report must indicate that your case has value, that it is not frivolous.
+The report must indicate that your case has value and is not frivolous.
 Finding the right expert and proving your case is difficult without a lawyer.

 Your child with disabilities has certain rights that you need to fight for with a lawyer on your side.
 Your child, for instance, is entitled to a free and appropriate education under the federal Individuals with Disabilities in Education Act.

 State laws also protect disabled children and adults.
 In New York, the state laws protecting civil rights for the disabled are broader than those guaranteed under the federal Americans with Disabilities Act.

-Your lawyer will know which rules to invoke to ensure your child’s equal access and opportunity.
+Your lawyer will know which rules to invoke to ensure equal access and opportunity for your child.

 Cases Won by New York Cerebral Palsy Lawyers

-Lawyers in the state win cases all the time for families just like yours.
+Lawyers in the state win cases for families just like yours.
 And they often win large settlements for their clients.

 “I called the doctor and said I was still concerned because I still had spotting.
 She told me don’t worry about it,” mother Danielle Madden Buck told the New York Post, recalling when her doctor sent her home from the hospital when she should have been checked in.

 Living with cerebral palsy presents many challenges for your child.
-As a parent, you have a responsibility to protect your child and get any services and treatments necessary.
+As a parent, you are responsible for protecting your child and getting any services and treatments necessary.